-We shot back out west, back to the Projects.
+We drive back to the west side, back to Preston Taylor Housing Projects.
+The gangs base of operations.
 Gene drops off Amanda, and her friend while him, Rod and I ride through the neighborhood on a new mission.
-See there was the gang, but things did not all begin and end with the gang.
+See, there was the gang, but things did not all begin and end with the gang.
 In reality the whole neighborhood was a loosely affiliated gang, and by simply being from the west side put the entire neighborhood at your disposal in times of need.
 We were on The Drive, a very specific subsection of our public housing project, when Gene pulls up on Junnie.

 Junnie is in the gang, and him and Gene are best friends, nearly inseparable.
 He explains what happens in Trinity Hills and immediately Junnie is on board.
 The only logical response that any of them have from our interaction in Trinity Hills is to go back and beat the ass of every guy standing outside that house.
 Gene tells Junnie and Junnie tells Bert, Bert agrees to join us too.
 Bert is not in the gang but he is a respected west sider.
-He’s like a West Nashville Patriot., completely down for the cause.
-He is sitting in a car with this girl that doesn’t live in the projects but she goes to our school, and even she is down to ride back to Trinity Hills with us.
-It’s her car they’re sitting in and she is even willing to drive.
+He’s like a West Nashville Patriot, completely down for the cause.
+He is sitting in a car with a girl that doesn’t live in the projects but goes to our school, and even she is down to ride back to Trinity Hills with us.
+It’s her car they’re sitting in and before anyone can even ask, she volunteers to drive.

 There are a few more people with us as well.
 I can’t remember who all else was there but before we head out we form a makeshift game plan.
 There is a gun.
 Only one, I cant even recall exactly where it came from.
 It may have been one of those weapons that belonged to someone from the crew that kind of floated from person to person.
 Either way we had it, and we only had one.
 The plan was simple.
 Pull up to the house, jump out and beat up everyone outside.
 The most important thing, do not pull out the gun unless its absolutely necessary.
 Very simple, pull up, jump out, beat up everybody, don’t pull out the gun unless we need it.
 Easy.
 The perfect plan, couldn’t possibly go wrong.